boardroom-inc/stateless/docs/questions-about-ethereum/if-ethereum-is-open-source-why-cant-it-be-copied.md

 ---
-title: Can Ethereum be Copied? - EthHub
+title: Can Ethereum be Copied? - stateless

 description: While Ethereum's code is open-source, the actual value of Ethereum is the network of users, developers, and applications using the Ethereum network that give it value.
 ---